dirgaantariputri-cmyk/ai-customer-service-response-generator-/README.md

 7. Keep the response concise.
 8. Maintain a calm and professional tone.

-The response is structured into:
+The response follows three main sections:

 **1. Empathy → 2.
 Action → 3.
 Next Step**